 For information on the different options for studying at NBS please visit our English website.

-Feel free to ask for a skype meeting with the International Office in order to get to know each other and to get your questions answered.
+Feel free to ask for a digital meeting with the International Office in order to get to know each other and to get your questions answered.

 Andrea Santos is from Barcelona.
 She spent one semester at NBS.
 Here she talks about her experiences.

 My Erasmus experience in Hamburg